subhadiprudra/BlockChain/README.md

 A simple BlockChain app made with flask
 It can add data
 it can read data
-it can detect whether the is broken or not
+it can detect whether the is broken or not.